guihen01/RestApi-JIRA-Lib/Doc/GetAllUsersToXL.md

 1. Download the nuget package at : https://www.nuget.org/packages/RestAPI-JIRA-Lib/
 2. USe Visual Studio or tool that use Nuget
-3. in your c# code use the method GetUnrIssuesPj()
+3. in your c# code use the method GetAllUsersToXL()
 4. include the reference :   using JiraLib;

 https://github.com/guihen01/GetAllIssuesPj/blob/main/Doc/Capture4.PNG
 ![alt text]( https://github.com/guihen01/GetAllIssuesPj/blob/main/Doc/Capture4.PNG "Logo Title Text 1")

-5. use : await Get.GetAllUsersDetailToX(username, password, urlbase, projectname, Writeconsole);
+5. use : await Get.GetAllUsersToXL(username, password, urlbase, projectname, Writeconsole);

 method is packed and assembled in the dll : and included in the Get class